-Since 2005 he has focused his energy on understanding how online communities and open resources can make institutions more effective, most prominently at MIT as the first director of community outreach for the OpenCourseWare Consortium, but also as a founder of a number of local and hyperlocal online communities, and in numerous instructional design projects at Keene State College.
+Since 2005 he has focused his energy on understanding how online communities and open resources can make institutions more effective, most prominently at MIT as the first director of community outreach for the OpenCourseWare Consortium, but also as a founder of a number of local and hyperlocal online communities, and in numerous instructional design projects at Keene State College and WSU.
 He has been recognized for his thinking on these issues, both at national conferences and through Hapgood, his long running blog on educational technology issues (hapgood.us).

 Outside of education, he is possibly best known as a co-founder of the 5,000 member online political community Blue Hampshire in 2006, a site described by Daily Kos founder Markos Moulitsas as “one of the most influential blogs in the nation”, and one of eight blog communities chosen in 2007-2008 for syndication by Newsweek’s Ruckus Project.Blue Hampshire ran from 2006-2014.

 In May 2011, Mike Caulfield’s lo-fi electro song “Miss McGinty’s Ghost” reached #26 on the Latvian Radio airplay charts.
 He still has no idea why.